Oscar 2026

 No hay anuncios

 In both films, music plays a fundamental role, and the Academy has recognized this.
-On the one hand, there's the music of the Swede Ludwig Göransson, who with The sinners She is nominated for her third Oscar after the ones she won for Black Panther and OpenheimerGoransson has skillfully integrated his soundtrack into an atmosphere dominated by Delta blues.
-Meanwhile, British composer Jonny Greenwood, guitarist for Radiohead and a trusted collaborator of Paul Thomas Anderson since [year missing], has contributed his score.
-Wells of ambition (2007); this is his third nomination, and who knows if Greenwood's contribution to taking film scores out of the conventional will finally be recognized.
-However, Goransson and Greenwood will have a tough time against Max Richter's impressive work on Hamnet and the new tour de force by Jerskin Fendrix under the direction of Yorgos Lanthimos in BugoniaLess interesting is the music for Frankenstein which has been done by the Frenchman Alexandre Desplat, a composer who already has two Oscars in his pocket (for The Grand Budapest Hotel and The Shape of Water).
+On the one hand, there's the music of the Swede Ludwig Göransson, who with The sinners She is nominated for her third Oscar after the ones she won for Black Panther and OpenheimerGoransson has skillfully integrated his soundtrack into an atmosphere dominated by Mississippi Delta blues.
+Meanwhile, British composer Jonny Greenwood, guitarist for Radiohead and a trusted collaborator of Paul Thomas Anderson since [date missing], has also contributed his score.
+Wells of ambition (2007); this is his third nomination, and who knows if Greenwood's contribution to taking film scores out of the conventional mold will finally be recognized.
+However, Goransson and Greenwood will face stiff competition from Max Richter's impressive work on Hamnet and the new tour de force by Jerskin Fendrix under the direction of Yorgos Lanthimos in BugoniaLess interesting is the music for Frankenstein which has been done by the Frenchman Alexandre Desplat, a composer who already has two Oscars in his pocket (for The Grand Budapest Hotel and The Shape of Water).

 All the 2026 Oscar nominations